Edwards-Paul/ESB_NCOPM_MokuPRO_FW601/README.md

-8. **Connect in MiM.** Assign the NCO/PM instrument to a slot, route the Laser Lock Box PI output to the NCO control input, and route the fixed-frequency LO copy to the PM input, as described in Section II A of the paper.
+8. **Connect in MiM.** Assign the NCO/PM instrument to a slot, route the Laser Lock Box PI output to the NCO control input, and route the NCO/PM output to the PM input to track the modulation-carrier tone, as described in Section II A of the paper.

 For full MCC documentation see: